Cadelabs/ornabook/src/Gear.md

 This plot shows the ratio can be read as:

-> If I dual-wield 2 copies of my weapon, how much more would I gain compared to only using one of my weapon?
+> If I dual-wield 2 copies of my weapon, how much more would I gain compared to only using one of the weapon?

-Note that it does NOT compare dual-wielding VS not having a bonus weapon.
+Note that it does NOT compare dual-wielding with not having a bonus weapon at all.

 To use the chart, first check the bonus on your weapon.
 Let's reuse the GF Questing Staff from the previous section.